samarabbas/temporal-documentation-legacy/docs/07_goclient/06_retries.md

     // Either MaximumAttempts or ExpirationInterval is required.
     MaximumAttempts int32

     // Non-Retriable errors.
 This is optional.
-Cadence server will stop retry if error reason matches this list.
+Temporal server will stop retry if error reason matches this list.
     // Error reason for custom error is specified when your activity/workflow returns cadence.NewCustomError(reason).
     // Error reason for panic error is "cadenceInternal:Panic".
     // Error reason for any other error is "cadenceInternal:Generic".